LarkspurCA/androidweardocs/sync.rst

   .. figure:: images/data-layer-stack.png
       :scale: 70

 In this example, a handheld sends a message to a wearable using the sendMessage method of the Wearable.MessageApi.
 On the receiving side, a WearableListenerService monitors the data layer and invokes the onMessageReceived callback when a message arrives.
 The listener service then performs some application-specific task based on the received message.
 The WearableListenerService is not the only way to receive data, but it is easy to implement because Android Wear manages its life-cycle.

-.. _new_wear_app:

-Create a Wearable Project
-^^^^^^^^^^^^^^^^^^^^^^^^^^

-This section explains how to create a new wearable project using the Android Studio new project wizard.
-You can create a project with two main activities, one for the handheld device and another for the wearable.
-These two activities use the same package name, which is essential for the wearable data layer to work.

-1. Launch Android Studio.

-2. Select **Start a New Android Studio Project** in the Welcome screen.

-3. In the new project dialog, enter your Application Name, Domain, and a project directory.
-Click **Next**.

-4. In the Target Devices dialog, select **Phone and Tablet** and **Wear** form factors.
-Accept the default **Minimum SDK** for each unless you are testing with devices that requires an earlier version.

-5. In the Add an Activity to Mobile dialog, select **Blank Activity**.
-Click **Next**.

-6. In the Customize Activity dialog enter an Activity Name for the handheld.
-Accept default values for the other fields and click **Next**.

-7. In the Add an Activity to Wear dialog, select **Blank Wear Activity**.
-Then click **Next**.

-8. In the Customize the Activity dialog enter an Activity Name for the wearable.
-Accept default values for the other fields and click **Finish**.

 First Wearable Message
 ------------------------

-The new project has two main activities, one for the handheld device and another for the wearable.
-These two activities use the same package name, which is essential for the wearable data layer to work.
+First :ref:`new_wear_app`.
+The new project has two applications, one for the handheld device and another for the wearable.
+These two applications use the same package name, which is essential for the wearable data layer to work.

 Data layer messages can originate from either a handheld or wearable.
 For bidirectional messaging both the handheld and wearable should implement a message sender and listener.